pxslip/db-studio/docs/use-cases/headless-cms/introduction.md

 ---
-description: Directus' Data Studio and APIs are the perfect choice for your Headless CMS.
+description: d9' Data Studio and APIs are the perfect choice for your Headless CMS.
 tags: []
 skill_level:
 directus_version: